-All data obtained by the Government Cloud Services Subcontractor within its control in the performance of this contract will become and remain the property of PEBA.
-This data includes, but is not limited to, all system & infrastructure generated audit, security, error, performance, and activity logs.
+All data transferred by PEBA for processing, storage or hosting by the Government Cloud Services in the performance of this contract and any computational results that Contractor or PEBA derive from the foregoing through its use of the Government Cloud Services will become and remain the property of PEBA.

 Confidential Data, Restricted Data, and Personal Data will be encrypted at rest and in transit with controlled access.

-At no time will any data or processes, which either belong to or are intended for the use of PEBA or its officers, agents, or employees, be copied, disclosed, or retained by the Government Cloud Services Subcontractor or any party related to the Government Cloud Services Subcontractor for subsequent use in any transaction that does not include PEBA.
+At no time will any data or processes, which either belong to or are intended for the exclusive use of PEBA or its officers, agents, or employees, be copied, disclosed, or retained by the Government Cloud Services Provider or any party related to the Government Cloud Services Provider for subsequent use in any transaction that does not include PEBA.

-The Government Cloud Services Subcontractor will be Federal Risk and Authorization Management Program (FedRAMP) certified at the High level.
-PEBA reserves the right to inspect the Government Cloud Services Subcontractor’s FedRAMP Readiness Assessment Report and other such FedRAMP certification supporting documentation.
+The Government Cloud Services Provider will be Federal Risk and Authorization Management Program (FedRAMP) certified at the Moderate level.
+PEBA reserves the right to inspect the Government Cloud Services Provider’s FedRAMP Readiness Assessment Report and other such FedRAMP certification supporting documentation.

-The Government Cloud Services Subcontractor must provide annually a SOC-2, Type 2 audit report that addresses all five trust principles of security, availability, processing integrity, confidentiality, and privacy, audited by an independent public accounting firm under Statement on Standards for Attestation Engagements No. 18 (“SSAE 18 Report”) for each facility from which Government Cloud Services are provided.
+The Government Cloud Services Provider must provide Contractor, annually a SOC-2, Type 2 audit report that addresses all five trust principles of security, availability, processing integrity, confidentiality, and privacy, audited by an independent public accounting firm under Statement on Standards for Attestation Engagements No. 18 (“SSAE 18 Report”) or such other industry standard reports or certifications that cover comparable standards or controls as defined by Government Cloud Services Provider for each facility from which Government Cloud Services are provided.

-The Government Cloud Services Subcontractor will support HIPAA compliance and enter into a Business Associate Agreement, as required by HIPAA.
+The Government Cloud Services Provider will support HIPAA compliance and enter into a Business Associate Agreement with Contractor, as required by HIPAA.

-The Government Cloud Services Subcontractor will maintain and implement procedures to logically separate PEBA data from the Government Cloud Services Subcontractor’s data and the data belonging to the Government Cloud Services Subcontractor’s other customers.
+The Government Cloud Services Provider will maintain and implement procedures to logically separate PEBA data from the Government Cloud Services Provider’s data and the data belonging to the Government Cloud Services Provider’s other customers.

-The Government Cloud Services Subcontractor will not store PEBA Data on any portable computing device including, but not limited to, personal data assistant (PDA), cell phone, smartphone, laptop (each a “Portable Computing Device”), unless PEBA Data stored on such Portable Computing Device is encrypted.
+[[The Government Cloud Services Subcontractor will not store PEBA Data on any portable computing device including, but not limited to, personal data assistant (PDA), cell phone, smartphone, laptop (each a “Portable Computing Device”), unless PEBA Data stored on such Portable Computing Device is encrypted.

-The Government Cloud Services Subcontractor will not store PEBA Data on any removable media, such as compact disc, flash drive, tape (each a “Removable Media”), unless PEBA Data stored on such Removable Media is encrypted.
+The Government Cloud Services Subcontractor will not store Client Items on any removable media, such as compact disc, flash drive, tape (each a “Removable Media”), unless Client Items stored on such Removable Media is encrypted.

-Encryption of Data at Rest: The Government Cloud Services Subcontractor will ensure hard drive encryption consistent with validated cryptography standards as referenced in FIPS 140-2, Security Requirements for Cryptographic Modules for all Confidential Data, Restricted Data, and Personal Data, unless the Government Cloud Services Subcontractor presents a justifiable position approved by PEBA that data must be stored on a Government Cloud Service Subcontractor portable device in order to accomplish work as defined in the scope of work.
+Encryption of Data at Rest: The Government Cloud Services Subcontractor will ensure hard drive encryption consistent with validated cryptography standards as referenced in FIPS 140-2, Security Requirements for Cryptographic Modules for all Confidential Data, Restricted Data, and Personal Data, unless the Government Cloud Services Subcontractor presents a justifiable position approved by PEBA that data must be stored on a Government Cloud Service Subcontractor portable device in order to accomplish work as defined in the scope of work.]]

+PEBA acknowledges and agrees that, except for the above security requirements, any other security or infrastructure security requirements specified in the Contract shall apply only with respect to Contractor systems and infrastructure used to provide the Services, excluding the Government Cloud Services infrastructure.

 Incident Response.
-The Government Cloud Services Subcontractor may need to communicate with outside parties regarding a Security Incident, which may include contacting law enforcement, fielding media inquiries, and seeking external expertise as mutually agreed upon, defined by law, or contained in the contract.
-Discussing Security Incidents with PEBA must be handled on an urgent as-needed basis, as part of the Government Cloud Services Subcontractor communication and mitigation processes as mutually agreed, defined by law, or contained in the contract.
+The Government Cloud Services Provider may need to communicate with outside parties regarding a Security Incident, which may include contacting law enforcement, fielding media inquiries, and seeking external expertise as mutually agreed upon, defined by law, or contained in the contract.
+Notification of Security Incidents will be provided to Contractor within twenty-four (24) hours of confirmation(unless prohibited by court order or other legal requirement) as part of the Government Cloud Services Provider communication and mitigation processes.